reapzor/FiloFirmata/README.md

 firmata.addMessageListener(2, messageListener);

-// OR Register the listener for a few specific message types firmata.addMessageListener(SysexReportFirmwareMessage.class, messageListener);
+// OR Register the listener for a few specific message types
+// All sysex report firmaware types firmata.addMessageListener(SysexReportFirmwareMessage.class, messageListener);
+// All protocol version types
 firmata.addMessageListener(ProtocolVersionMessage.class, messageListener);
+// All ports of a digital port message type firmata.addMessageListener(DigitalPortMessage.class, messageListener);
-firmata.addMessageListener(2, AnalogMessage.class, messageListener);
+// Only port 2 of an analog message type firmata.addMessageListener(2, AnalogMessage.class, messageListener);
 ```